Platform / 09 Security

 Stackbilt operates autonomous AI agents for code generation, testing, and infrastructure tasks.
 These agents are governed by a four-layer safety architecture:

-1. Hard stops: Runtime hooks block destructive operations (rm -rf, git push --force, DROP TABLE, production deploys).
+1. Hard stops: Runtime hooks block destructive operations (rm -rf, git push --force, DROP TABLE, production deploys), secret access, and interactive prompts.

-2. Soft stops: Mission brief constraints injected into agent system prompts.
+2. Soft stops: Mission brief constraints injected into agent system prompts with explicit directory and file-scope permissions.

-3. Blast radius containment: Every autonomous task runs on an isolated branch (auto/{task-id}).
+3. Blast radius containment: Every autonomous task runs on an isolated branch (auto/{category}/{task-id}).
 Integration happens only through reviewed pull requests.
+Concurrent task limits (5 per repo, 8 per day) prevent merge conflict storms.

-4. Authority levels: Tasks are classified as operator (full access), auto_safe (docs/tests/research only), or proposed (requires human approval).
+4. Authority levels: Tasks are classified as operator (full access), auto_safe (docs/tests/research — PR is the approval gate), or proposed (requires human approval before execution).

 Reporting a Vulnerability